UniTS: Unified Spatio-Temporal Generative Model for Remote Sensing: Introduction

 Time series cloud removal is closely related to time series reconstruction and poses greater challenges.
 Unlike simply reconstructing areas obscured by cloud masks, this task specifically aims at restoring pixels occluded by clouds and their shadows within a temporal sequence.
-Patrick et al. \cite{ebel2022sen12ms} constructed the multi-temporal and multimodal benchmark dataset SEN12MS-CR-TS, where each region of interest (ROI) consists of 30 temporally aligned Sentinel-1 and Sentinel-2 images from 2018, paired with corresponding spatiotemporal patches.
-Furthermore, they implemented a 3D encoder-decoder architecture to achieve translation from multi-temporal Sentinel-1 to multi-temporal Sentinel-2 data.
-To address data gaps in visible and near-infrared bands, Gonzalez-Calabuig et al. \cite{gonzalez2025generative} proposed GANFilling based on Generative Adversarial Networks (GANs).
-This approach incorporates convolutional long short-term memory layers into the GAN framework, enabling the transformation of cloudy optical sequences into cloud-free optical sequences.
+Patrick et al. \cite{ebel2022sen12ms} constructed the SEN12MS-CR-TS dataset, providing 30 temporally aligned Sentinel-1/2 image pairs with corresponding cloud masks.
+To address data gaps in visible and near-infrared bands, Gonzalez-Calabuig et al. \cite{gonzalez2025generative} proposed GANFilling, a GAN-based method that integrates convolutional LSTM layers to convert cloudy optical sequences into cloud-free ones.

 The continuous spatiotemporal time series data used for understanding and analysis in high-level tasks is provided by low-level tasks.
-Time series semantic change detection is a typical high-level understanding task used to monitor complex land cover dynamics.
-Unlike traditional binary change detection \cite{zheng2024changen2,sun2024locality}, it not only identifies the specific locations where land surface changes occur over time but also further determines the semantic class and transition type of each changed area.
-In other words, it determines not only the precise location (Where) and timing (When) of changes but also provide semantic information about the type of change (What).
+Time series semantic change detection monitors complex land cover dynamics by identifying not only the precise location (Where) and timing (When) of changes but also provide semantic information about the type of change (What).
 Garnot et al. \cite{garnot2021panoptic} proposed a U-Net with Temporal Attention Encoder (U-TAE) for time series panoptic segmentation.
 However, this method is only designed to predict a single land cover map corresponding to the time series images and does not support land cover change detection.
 He et al. \cite{he2024time} introduced an end-to-end framework based on a fully convolutional network, which directly learns the mapping between spectral features and land cover classes to achieve time series semantic change detection in a unified manner.
-Nevertheless, this approach primarily relies on fully convolutional networks for feature extraction.
-By irreversibly compressing spatial dimensions, it overlooks the importance of spatial and spectral information, particularly neglecting explicit spatiotemporal modeling.